zorg2044/BoringCrewServices/README.md

 # Installation instructions
 - Download Boring Crew Services from the releases page.
 BoringCrewServices folder goes into GameData
 ### DO NOT CLONE THE MAIN BRANCH CODE.
 The plugin is only available in the release package: https://github.com/zorg2044/BoringCrewServices/releases
 - Download and install all the dependencies listed below.
+Note some of them may have dependencies of their own.

 # Dependencies: